huangli712/Dyson/README.md

 # Dyson

-Dyson is designed to solve the dyson's equation in the DFT + DMFT (i.e density functional theory plus dynamical mean-field theory) calculations.
-It is usually used with the Zen framework.
+The Dyson code is designed to solve the dyson's equation.
+It is usually used with the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT framework.

 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version